IrinaSerova/JustLearn/README.md

 Just Learn Item Catalog project is a part of the Udacity [Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).

+## Description
+Just Learn Item Catalog App stores a list of  of  Courses within a variety of categories for Learning Full Stack Web Development.
+Authenticated users have the ability to post, edit, and delete their own items.

 ## Requirements
 The project code requires the following software: